 Personality: If you asked those who know me best, they might describe me as: kind, personable, funny, warm, friendly, good-natured, loyal, honest, forgiving, non-conforming, idealistic, sometimes unrealistic, somewhat naive, ethical, empathetic and creative.

-Values: I'm a passionate humanist with some old-fashioned values.
+Values: I'm a humanist with some old-fashioned values.
 Somehow, in the chaos that was my growing up (dragging up, my father would have said), a great deal of acceptance of differences, decency, equality and justice filtered through to me and my siblings.

 Hobbies: I'm an avid gardener.
 I own a house with a property that had been neglected for decades.
 It's quite a challenge!
 I enjoy traveling on a budget, particularly to beautiful, off-the-beaten- path, exotic destinations.
-The trip is reaching a place before the New York Times gets there!
+The trick is reaching a place before the New York Times gets there!
 I love nature and the outdoors in general.
-Watching movies and TV, eating and daydreaming are three of my favorite pastimes.
+Watching movies and TV, eating and daydreaming are three of my favorite (mindless?) pastimes.
 When I can concentrate, I play piano or read.
 I collect fine crafts from around the world, especially valuing the pieces I purchased directly from the artist (or his/her gallery).

 You: Cute/handsome/sexy/hot/goofy/nerdy.
 Some combination of these or maybe even some trait that hasn't come to mind yet.
 Please have a fine sense of humor (it can be unique) and be warm, loyal, honest, ethical, kind, capable of intimacy (physical, emotional, intellectual) and an interesting conversationalist.
 I guess I'm looking for genuine goodness in a person, who is also special and unique.
 Please don't fit into any scene because I'll just be confused.
-Just be yourself.
+Be yourself.
 Bring your flaws to keep mine company.

 Thanks for reading my profile, I know it's somewhat long!